 Your vet may well choose a combination of medicines to treat your dog's heart failure.
-These medicines can be divided into three families according to their function, i.e.: those which:
+These medicines can be divided into three families according to their function, i.e.: those which

-- 1 Increase the strength of the heart contractions (inotropes) e.g. Cardisure - 2 Dilate blood vessels (vasodilators) e.g. Cardisure - 3 Remove fluid (diuretics) e.g. frusemide
+1 Increase the strength of the heart contractions (inotropes) e.g. Cardisure

+3 Remove fluid (diuretics) e.g. Furosoral